shaselle/clean/README.md

 # Clean JS
-Replaces all the require(file.js) and export statements in file with the actual file cotent, and compiles them into one single perfect JavaScript file for the whole project.
+Replaces all the require(file.js) and export statements in file with the actual file content, and compiles them into one single perfect JavaScript file for the whole project.

 You can , also clean source-maps statements from a file for a clean flat file with no extra code for external dependence tree modulation.